Learn about your home insurance declarations.

-You'll receive a new Allstate Business Shield Insurance Policy Declarations every renewal period, which is typically every 12 months.
-You should always read through your renewal each year to make certain you're up to date on the latest features of the policy, any changes in premiums or other vital information.
+A Home Insurance Policy Declarations is the document that outlines the coverage, limits and deductibles you've purchased.
+You'll receive a new Declarations every renewal period, which is usually every year.
+You should always read through your renewal to make sure it's accurate, you have sufficient coverage for the things you love and you're up to date on any changes in premium and other important info.

-This shows the maximum limit Allstate will pay for each covered loss*, for each type of coverage.
+This shows the maximum amount Allstate will pay for each covered loss*.

-* What does "covered loss" mean?
-It's an insurance term that means a loss or damage that falls within the bounds of the policy.
-Throughout the Business Insurance Made Simple site, when we refer to a loss or accident, we assume it is a covered loss.
+*What does "covered loss" mean?
+It's an insurance term that means a loss that falls within the bounds of the policy.
+Throughout this guide, when we refer to a loss, we assume it is a covered loss.